 2. Titlis Cliff Walk, Engelberg, Switzerland

-Considered to be Europe’s highest suspension bridge, this is world’s scariest bridge at 9,000ft above sea level and is certainly a daring expedition to take for those thrill seekers.
-It took a period of 5 months to complete this Europe’s highest suspension bridge.
-It is designed to withstand wind at speed of 190 km/hr.
-Switzerland Tourism called it “a high-adrenaline kind of new adventure”.
+Considered to be Europe’s highest suspension bridge, this is the world’s scariest bridge at 9,000ft above sea level and is certainly a daring expedition to take for those thrill seekers.
+It took a period of 5 months to complete this suspension bridge.
+It is designed to withstand wind at speeds of 190 km/hr.
+Switzerland Tourism calls it “a high-adrenaline kind of new adventure”.

 3,041 metres above sea-level, 500 metres off the ground and 150 heart-pounding steps – this is what TITLIS Cliff Walk is for you.
 Phew!!
 In order to cross this spectacular suspension bridge, you’ll need nerves as strong as the steel cables from which it hangs.